 Messrs.
 Barton and Wyll are eligible to earn annual cash bonuses based on our incentive bonus plan.
 Eligibility to receive these cash bonuses incentivizes such executive officers to strive to perform at their highest levels and further our interests and the interests of our stockholders.
 Mr. Rady and Mr. Gammieri do not currently participate in the incentive bonus plan or have target bonus percentages, and as such, their annual bonus are currently entirely at the discretion of the Compensation Committee or executive management, respectively.
-Mr. Chamberlain was not eligible for an annual bonus for 2015 due to his termination of employment in September 2015.

-Our incentive bonus plan focuses annual cash bonus opportunities and payouts, in part, on the achievement of specific, pre-established corporate performance objectives by Messrs.
+Our incentive bonus plan focuses annual cash bonus opportunities and payouts, in part, on the achievement of specific, preestablished corporate performance objectives by Messrs.
 Barton and Wyll.

 Minimum, Target and Maximum Bonus Amounts.
 Under the incentive bonus plan, 50% of Messrs.
-Barton and Wyll's annual bonus will be tied, in part, to corporate financial measures, with "threshold," "target" and "maximum" performance levels corresponding to the payout levels for the corporate component of each such executive officer's target annual bonus payout (with threshold or lower performance representing a 0% payout level for each financial measure, target performance representing a 100% payout level for each financial measure and maximum or greater performance representing a 200% payout level for each financial measure).
+Barton and Wyll's annual bonus will be tied, in part, to corporate financial measures, with "threshold," "target" and "maximum" performance levels corresponding to the payout levels for the corporate component of each such executive officer's target annual bonus payout (with threshold or lower performance representing a 0% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure, target performance representing a 100% payout level for each financial measure.
 Fifty percent of Messrs.
 Barton and Wyll's annual bonus will continue to be determined in the discretion of the Compensation Committee based on the executive's individual performance and such other factors as the Compensation Committee deems appropriate.
 The payout levels to be determined for the 50% discretionary component of Messrs.
 Barton and Wyll's annual bonus will range between 0% and 100% of target.
 As a result, in no event will Messrs.
 Barton and Wyll receive an annual bonus payout in excess of 150% of their respective target bonus.

-2015 target bonuses under the incentive bonus plan for Robert F. Barton, the Company's Executive Vice President and Chief Financial Officer and Adam Wyll, the Company's Senior Vice President, General Counsel and Secretary, were 100% and 70% of base salary, respectively.
+2016 target bonuses under the incentive bonus plan for Robert F. Barton, our Executive Vice President and Chief Financial Officer and Adam Wyll, our Senior Vice President, General Counsel and Secretary, were 100% and 75% of base salary, respectively.

 Corporate Performance Measures.
 Specific corporate performance goals and weightings will be determined in advance and actual performance relative to those goals determines the bonuses earned.
-The two corporate financial measures that were utilized in 2015 and will be utilized in 2016 for annual cash bonus purposes are:
+The two corporate financial measures that were utilized in 2016 and will be utilized in 2017 for annual cash bonus purposes are:

-• Consensus "FFO Multiple" (33 1/3% weighting): One-third of the corporate component of Messrs.
-Barton and Wyll's annual bonuses will be determined based on the Company's "FFO Multiple" ranking for the relevant calendar year relative to the Company's performance peer group listed below on the last trading day in November of the year for which bonuses are to be determined.
+Consensus "FFO Multiple" (33 1/3% weighting): One-third of the corporate component of Messrs.
+Barton and Wyll's annual bonuses will be determined based on the Company's "FFO Multiple" ranking for the relevant calendar year relative to our performance peer group listed below on the last trading day in November of the year for which bonuses are to be determined.
 "FFO Multiple" means a company's closing price per share on the applicable measurement date divided by the company's "Consensus FFO" per share as of such measurement date.
 "Consensus FFO" means, for the applicable calendar year, an average of the estimates of FFO for the subsequent calendar year given by institutional analysts covering a company.